home | about us

 I’m going to ask a lot of questions tonight.
 If you know the answer, that’s cool.
 If you don’t, don’t feel bad.
 We’re beginning at a lot of different levels, and that’s okay.
 The goal is to be all on the same page when we get done.

-• What do we call those testaments?
-(Old and New)
+2. How many testaments, or main parts, are in the Bible?
+(2) What do we call those testaments?
+(Old and New.)

 Okay, we’ve covered some good stuff already, stuff you should know.
 The Bible is made up of 66 different books.
 These come in various forms, which we’ll talk about in a minute.
 The 66 books are organized in 2 testaments, the Old and New Testament.
 Why don’t you open up your Bibles to the table of contents.

 That’s right.
 Check that out in your table of contents.
-The Old Testament books, 39 of them, are Genesis thru Malachi, and the New Testament books, 27 of those, are Matthew through Revelation.
+The Old Testament books, 39 of them, are Genesis through Malachi.
+The New Testament books, 27 of those, are Matthew through Revelation.

-• A couple weeks ago we said how many people wrote the Bible?
+4. A couple weeks ago we talked about it.
+How many people wrote the Bible?
 (40)

-• And what did we say was the basic difference between the Old and New Testaments?
-(The OT is before Jesus, the NT is during and after Jesus)
+6. And what did we say was the basic difference between the Old and New Testaments?
+(The OT is before Jesus, the NT is during and after Jesus.)

 So we have 66 books in 2 testaments, 39 OT books and 27 NT books.
 Probably not very many of you know a whole lot beyond that.
 Today we’re going to explore a few more things.
 Go ahead and turn to the first book of the Bible.
 As we walk through different things tonight, feel free to thumb through the pages of your Bible.